rudrakshguptaa/Swiggy-Dataset_Analysis-R_Language/README.md

-**Project Title: Restaurant Data Analysis  ** **Description:  **
+Project Title: Restaurant Data Analysis

+Description:
 This project analyzes a dataset containing information about restaurants.
 It provides insights into the distribution of restaurants across different cities, top-rated restaurants, and the popularity of specific restaurant chains.
 **Data:**

-- The dataset used for this analysis is named \"swiggy.csv\" and is assumed to be located in the \"/Users/rudrakshgupta/Desktop\" directory.
-You may need to adjust the file path to match your own location.
+- The dataset used for this analysis is named \"swiggy.csv\".
+You need to adjust the file path to match your own location.
   **Libraries:**